 Regardless of what you are saving for, a Tax-Free Savings Account (TFSA) is a great way to save for any financial goal – a long-term goal such as retirement or a short-term goal such as a car or a vacation.

-Withdrawals are not included as taxable income, and will not trigger government benefit clawbacks or affect tax credits.
+4. Withdrawals are not considered as taxable income and will generally not trigger government benefit clawbacks or affect tax credits.

 TFSA contribution room limit by year from 2009 to 2020*